learn-academy-2021-echo/Syllabus/apartment-app/react-in-rails.md

   Route,
   Switch
 } from 'react-router-dom'
-import { Nav, NavItem } from 'reactstrap' import AboutUs from './pages/AboutUs' import LearnMore from './pages/LearnMore' import Home from './pages/Home'
+import { Nav, NavItem, NavLink } from 'reactstrap' import AboutUs from './pages/AboutUs' import LearnMore from './pages/LearnMore' import Home from './pages/Home'